Social Security Income

 - Contribution based Jobseeker’s Allowance to extent that it is taxable.

 - Incapacity Benefit, including any Child Dependency Increase paid with taxable Incapacity Benefit but excluding any paid with non-taxable Incapacity Benefit (see TCTM04403 for disregarded income)

 - Carer’s allowance (called Invalid Care Allowance up to April 2003)

 - [Widowed Mothers Allowance including any child dependency increase**]

 - [Widowed Parents Allowance including any child dependency increase**]

-*Note: with effect from the tax year 2003-04 onwards, these benefits (together with Industrial Death Benefit and Widow’s Pension) count as pension income for tax credit purposes.
+** With effect from the tax year 2003-04 onwards, these benefits (together with Industrial Death Benefit and Widow’s Pension) count as pension income for tax credit purposes.
 This is because they are taxable as pension income alongside the state pension and graduated retirement benefit under section 577 ITEPA, as referred to in regulation 5(1)(a), as amended, of the Tax Credits (Definition and Calculation of Income) Regulations.

 For information on Northern Ireland Welfare Supplementary Payments see TCTM04404